KDE/documentation-develop-kde-org/content/docs/extend/plasma/krunner/metadata.md

 ## Universal Properties

-This includes user-visible keys like `Name`, `Icon`, and `Description`.
+These include user-visible keys like `Name`, `Icon`, and `Description`, which will be shown in several places, like the list of Runners available under System Settings > Search > Plasma Search.

-`EnabledByDefault` should be set to `true`, otherwise the plugin must be enabled manually.
+`EnabledByDefault` should be set to `true`, otherwise the plugin must be enabled manually by ticking its checkbox.

-`Authors`, `License`, `Email`, and `Website` are displayed in the config module's about dialog for the runner plugin.
+`Authors`, `License`, `Email`, and `Website` are displayed in the config module's About dialog for the Runner.

-Those keys/values are defined by [KPluginMetaData](docs:kcoreaddons;KPluginMetaData).
+You can find a more extensive list of keys/values in [KPluginMetaData](docs:kcoreaddons;KPluginMetaData).

 **Deduplication**: KRunner is able to deduplicate matches based on their ID.
 However, this behavior is not enabled by default to avoid unwanted side effects for plugins that do not define their IDs explicitly.
+The ID, which in the previous example was defined using setId(), should look like a URL, for example `file:///home/user/foo` or `exec:///bin/konsole`.

 To tell KRunner that results from your plugin should be deduplicated, the `X-Plasma-Runner-Unique-Results` property should be set to `true`.
-The ID should look like a URL, for example `file:///home/user/foo` or `exec:///bin/konsole`.

 When deduplicating entries, KRunner must decide which of the matches should be displayed to the user and which ones should be removed.
 To give KRunner a hint that your matches are less relevant than matches from other runners, you can set the `X-Plasma-Runner-Weak-Results` property to `true`.
-This is also disabled by default.
-A use case would be if your plugin does a file search and sets the file URL as the match's ID.
+A possible use case for `X-Plasma-Runner-Weak-Results` would be if your plugin does a file search and sets the file URL as the match's ID.
 If the user enters a full file path like `/home/user/foo`, both your plugin and KDE's Locations runner could produce a match for opening the same URL.
-Using the `X-Plasma-Runner-Weak-Results` property, the Locations runner will take preference over yours, because this KDE plugin only provides exact matches.
+By using this property, the Locations Runner will take preference over yours, because this KDE plugin only provides exact matches.

 ```json
 {